 - Deleting a Context

 Contexts provide a mechanism for securing and sharing environment variables across projects.
 The environment variables are defined as name/value pairs and are injected at runtime.

 Contexts are created on the Settings page of the CircleCI application, in the Organization section.
+You must be an organization member to view, create, or edit contexts.
 After a context is set in the application it may be configured in the workflows section of the

 config.yml file for a project.

-Click the Add a Resource button and fill in the variable name and value.
+Click the Add Environment Variable button and copy/paste in the variable name and value.
 Click the Add Variable button to save it.

 workflowssection of your

 config.ymlfile for every job in which you want to use the variable.
 In the following example, the

 run-testsjob will use the variables set in the